Alia5/GlosSI/Readme.md

 GloSC consists of:

- * A main application ("GloSC") allowing you to create and configure new shortcuts or "SteamTargets" and (at a later date) automatically add them to Steam
+ * A main application ("GloSC") allowing you to create and configure new shortcuts or "SteamTargets" and automatically add them to Steam
  * The "GloSC-GameLauncher" which can launch Win32 and UWP games and mainly exists to work around dual overlays
  * The "SteamTarget" which does most of the magic - Showing the overlay to the user as well as talking to the ViGEm-driver for systemwide Controller emulation